-Mandated by government legislation, the peer assessment is a component of the College of Massage Therapists of Ontario (CMTO) Quality Assurance (QA) program.
+The peer assessment is a mandatory component of CMTO’s Quality Assurance (QA) program.

-The objective of a peer assessment is “to assist in the formulation of informed judgments about the professional practice of a Registered Massage Therapist, with the ultimate goal of identifying ways to improve and maintain quality of care.”
+The objective of a peer assessment is to assist Registered Massage Therapists (RMTs/MTs) in making informed judgments about their professional practice, with the ultimate goal of identifying ways to improve and maintain quality of care.

-Designed to connect registrants with a Registered Massage Therapist (RMT) who has been trained by CMTO, registrants are randomly selected to participate in the peer assessment process.
-In some instances, the Quality Assurance Committee may choose to direct a registrant to undergo a peer assessment as a result of not fulfilling professional obligations.
+Designed to connect RMTs with another RMT who has been trained by CMTO (i.e., a peer assessor), RMTs are randomly selected to participate in the peer assessment process.
+In some instances, the Quality Assurance Committee may choose to direct an RMT to undergo a peer assessment as a result of not fulfilling professional obligations.

-Afterward the peer assessor prepares a report which is subsequently returned to CMTO.
-Results are reviewed and forwarded to the Quality Assurance Committee if further action is required.
+Following the assessment, the peer assessor prepares a report that is submitted to CMTO.
+Results are reviewed and brought to the Quality Assurance Committee if further action is required.

 The Peer Assessment Process

-Registrants who have been selected for a peer assessment will receive notification by email from CMTO.
-Afterward the assigned peer assessor will contact the registrant to arrange a mutually agreeable time for the peer assessment.
+RMTs selected for a peer assessment will receive notification by email from CMTO.
+After, the assigned peer assessor will contact the RMT to arrange an agreeable time for the peer assessment.

-Using the Standards of Practice as a guide, the peer assessor visits the registrant’s clinic or place of work to tour the facilities, conduct a review of client records, and engage in a conversation with the registrant to discuss findings, provide recommendations, and answer questions.
+Using the Standards of Practice as a guide, the peer assessor visits the RMT’s place of work to tour the facilities, conduct a review of client records, and engage in a conversation with the RMT to discuss findings, provide recommendations and answer questions.

-Typically a peer assessment is completed within three hours.
-It is imperative that the registrant be available for the duration of the peer assessment which is typically conducted within two to three hours.
+Typically, a peer assessment is completed within three hours.
+It is important that the RMT be available for the entire peer assessment.

 The Role of the Peer Assessor

-The role of the peer assessor is to support the success of the registrant through ensuring compliance with legislative requirements and Standards of Practice for RMTs in Ontario.
+The role of the peer assessor is to support the success of RMTs in applying the Standards of Practice and other requirements for safe and ethical practice.

-While peer assessors are afforded special authority under legislation, all peer assessors are bound by confidentiality agreements that restrict the sharing of information to CMTO and the Quality Assurance Committee.
+While peer assessors are provided special authority under legislation, all peer assessors are bound by confidentiality agreements that restrict the sharing of information to CMTO and the Quality Assurance Committee.

 Possible Outcomes of Peer Assessment

-- make recommendations to the registrant regarding practice improvements;
+- Make recommendations to the RMT about practice improvements;

-- give the registrant an opportunity to correct any deficiencies identified in the assessment report;
+- Give the RMT an opportunity to correct any deficiencies identified in the assessment report;

-- direct the registrant to complete a specified remedial or refresher course;
+- Direct the RMT to complete a remedial or refresher course;

-- direct the registrant to obtain any other assistance it feels would be appropriate; or
+- Direct the RMT to obtain any other assistance it feels would be appropriate; or